How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Methods

 \subsection{Classify signals}

 The third step of our workflow evaluates how well downsampled signals support an automated analysis task.
 This step can be adapted to various tasks (e.g., classification, regression, or anomaly detection), depending on the research objective.
-For this study, we focus on a supervised classification task supported by an automated time series classification pipeline~\cite{koch_machine_2018}, which consists of the following steps: 1) We extract features from each signal with \textit{tsfresh} by Christ et al. ~\cite{christ_time_2018}; 2) The extracted features are passed to the \textit{Boruta} algorithm~\cite{kursa_boruta_2010} for feature selection.
-To promote stable feature selection in the presence of class imbalance, \textit{Boruta} is applied within a stratified k-fold cross-validation framework; 3) The selected features are used to train and validate a random forest classifier using the previously generated cross-validation folds, allowing us to assess feature importances using both Mean Decrease in Impurity (MDI) and a permutation-based method.
+In this study, we focus on a supervised classification task supported by an automated time-series classification pipeline~\cite{koch_machine_2018}.
+The pipeline consists of extracting features from each signal using the \textit{tsfresh} feature set~\cite{christ_time_2018} by Christ et al. The extracted features are then used to train and validate a Random Forest classifier using 5 repetitions of 3-fold stratified group cross-validation performed at the patient level.
+This splitting strategy ensures that all signals from the same patient are assigned exclusively to either the training or testing fold.
+Although a higher number of folds would have been preferable, the number of folds was limited by the small number of patients in the myopathic group to ensure that all classes were represented in both the training and validation splits.

-Classification performance was evaluated using accuracy, F1-score, precision, recall, and ROC AUC computed one-vs-rest (OvR).
-In addition to overall performance, we measured per-class sensitivity and specificity to assess the effects of downsampling on each class.
-The parameters used for cross-validation, \textit{Boruta}, and the random forest classifier are detailed in the experimental evaluation section.
-After reporting the classification performance of each dataset on the validation splits, configurations were ranked based on their achieved accuracy scores.
+During initial experiments, we observed high variance in classification performance across folds because some patients were considerably more difficult to classify.
+To ensure a fair comparison of the downsampling configurations, we fixed the random seeds to ensure that all configurations were evaluated on the same data splits.
+Classification performance was evaluated using balanced accuracy, per-class F1-score, per-class specificity and sensitivity, and one-vs-rest (OvR) ROC AUC.
+After evaluating the classification performance of each configuration on the validation splits, configurations were ranked according to their balanced accuracy scores.